Ebi-Tech/simple_shell/README.md

-# shellby - Simple Shell :shell:
+# shellby - Simple Shell by Divine Ifechukwude and Ofili Obianuju :shell:

 A simple UNIX command interpreter written as part of the low-level programming and algorithm track at Holberton School.